zDevelopers/ZePS-GUI/README.md

 ```
 (with all usual security features too, like no indexing, etc.).
 [Use that if you prefer nginx.](https://silex.symfony.com/doc/2.0/web_servers.html#nginx)

-To enhance application performances, you can use the optimized autoloader—but if you do so, you'll have to re-update it for every release.
+To enhance application performances, you can use the optimized autoloader (I even recommend it)—but if you do so, you'll have to re-update it for every release.
 ```bash
 php composer.phar dump-autoload -a
 ```